bjazmoore/Smart-Exit-Popup/README.md

 ## 🛠 Installation

+1. Download the latest release from the Releases section of the repository.
+2. Unzip the plugin zip folder.
-1. Upload the plugin folder to `/wp-content/plugins/` or install via the Plugins menu
+3. Upload the plugin folder to `/wp-content/plugins/` or install via the Plugins menu
-2. Activate the plugin through the “Plugins” menu in WordPress
+4. Activate the plugin through the “Plugins” menu in WordPress
-3. Go to **Smart Exit Popup** in the admin menu to configure settings
+5. Go to **Smart Exit Popup** in the admin menu to configure settings

 ---